rubennaatje/sportscarstrategist/docs/features.md

                 * tyres
                 * fuel
                 * damage repair
-            * set stints
+            * stint settings
                 * change driver settings per lap
-                    * How much pushing
-                    * How much defending
-                    * How much attacking
-                    * Engine settings
-                    * Take/avoid kerbs
-                    * etc
                     * (if not set they will take the ones set on the driver screen)